arrayfire/arrayfire-rust/tutorials-book/src/indexing.md

 # Indexing

+Indexing in ArrayFire is a powerful but easy to abuse feature.
+This feature allows you to reference or copy subsections of a larger array and perform operations on only a subset of elements.

-[Indexer](../struct.Indexer.html) structure is the key element used in Rust wrapper for ArrayFire for creating references to existing Arrays.
-Given below are few of such functions and their corresponding example use cases.
+[Indexer](../struct.Indexer.html) structure is the key element used in Rust wrapper of ArrayFire for creating references to existing Arrays.
+Given below are few of such functions and their corresponding use cases.
 Use [Indexer::new](../struct.Indexer.html#method.new) to create an Indexer object and set either a `Seq` object or `Array` as indexing object for a given dimension.

 ## Using Seq objects to index Array

-Create a view of an existing Array using Sequences and [index](../fn.index.html).
+Create a view of an existing Array using Sequences and the function [index](../fn.index.html).

 ```rust,noplaypen
 let dims = Dim4::new(&[5, 5, 1, 1]);